Probate Q&A Series

 When Full Probate Is Required in North Carolina

-North Carolina law provides a simplified path called summary administration for small estates.
+North Carolina law provides a simplified path called collection by affidavit for small estates.
 Under N.C.
-Gen. Stat. §28A-19-3, an estate qualifies for this procedure only if all of the following apply:
+Gen. Stat. §28A-25-1, an estate qualifies for this procedure only if all of the following apply:

-• The decedent did not own real property or an interest in real property in North Carolina.
+• The decedent did not own real property that must be administered through the estate.

-• No petition for appointment of a personal representative is pending.
+• No application or petition for appointment of a personal representative is pending or has been granted.

-If your loved one’s bank account or combined intangible assets exceed the $20,000 threshold, you cannot use summary administration.
+If your loved one’s bank account or combined intangible assets exceed the applicable $20,000 threshold, you cannot use this small-estate affidavit procedure.
 Instead, you must open a regular (full) probate proceeding.
 Full probate requires:

-• Filing a formal petition in the clerk’s office under N.C.
+• Applying for probate and estate administration in the clerk’s office under N.C.
 Gen. Stat.
-Chapter 28A, Article 2.
+Chapter 28A.

-• Appointing a personal representative (formerly called executor or administrator).
+• Appointing a personal representative (such as an executor or administrator).

 • Issuing letters testamentary or letters of administration.